codenotary/cnlc-docs-test/pages/help/overall-status.md

 ---

-The *Home* page appears immediately after login.
+The *Home* page appears immediately after user login.
 It displays multiple indicators of system-wide status -- ledgers' status (like total instances and tamper alerts), and system indicators like total transactions posted, resource usage, and pending system messages.

 The left-hand navigation panel provides links to every top-level page in the UI.